margau/pkg-exporter/README.md

 ## Installation

 Clone the repository and run `python setup.py install` from the main directory.
-You can also use other standard installation methods for python packages.
+You can also use other standard installation methods for python packages, like directly installing from this git repository.

 Alternatively, a single binary built using pyinstaller is provided.